0xERR0R/blocky/docs/README.md

   # If > 0, use this value, if TTL is greater
   # Default: 0
   maxTime: -1
-  # if true, will preload DNS results for often used queries (names queried more than 5 times in a 2 hour time window)
+  # if true, will preload DNS results for often used queries (names queried more than 5 times in a 2 hour time window).
+  # Results in cache will be loaded again on their expire (Time-to-live).
-  # this improves the response time for often used queries, but significantly increases external traffic
+  # This improves the response time for often used queries, but significantly increases external traffic
+  # it is recommended to increase "minTime" to reduce the number of prefetch queries to external resolvers.
   # default: false
   prefetching: true